awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

   + This content is stored in a file in `/etc/init`, and upstart consumes the content as per other upstart jobs\.
 + Cloud Boothook
   + Begins with `#cloud-boothook` or `Content-Type: text/cloud-boothook`\.
   + This content is boothook data\.
-It is stored in a file under `/var/lib/cloud` and then executed immediately\.
+It is stored in a file under `/var/lib/cloud` and then runs immediately\.
   +  This is the earliest "hook" available\.
 There is no mechanism provided for running it only one time\.
 The boothook must take care of this itself\.
 It is provided with the instance ID in the environment variable `INSTANCE_ID`\.
 Use this variable to provide a once\-per\-instance set of boothook data\.

 ## Subscribing to Amazon Linux notifications<a name="linux-ami-notifications"></a>